RobRamirezVilchis/monitor-project/README.md

 Another option to set the configuration file to be used instead of setting it through the environment variable is is to hardcode it in the `manage.py`, `asgi.py` and `wsgi.py` files.

+### Environment Variables

+Environment variables can be prefixed by setting the value of `env.prefix` to the prefix to use in the `config/env.py` file.

 ### Commands

 - `seed_roles`: Seed the database with the default user groups/roles.